dennismogaka/SALES-SQL/README.md

 );
 ```

-3.	/*Write a query and use it to add data into the RETAILSALES table created.*/
+3.	**Write a query and use it to add data into the RETAILSALES table created.**
 ```sql
 insert into RETAILSALES(
 TRANSACTION_ID,